Manuel-Kehl/Go-For-It/README.md

 _Go For It!_ is free and open source software licensed under the GPLv3.
 It has been written in _Vala_ making heavy use of the _GTK_ framework.

-The user interface is inspired by the design philosophy of [elementary OS](http://elementaryos.org/) and [Gnome](http://www.gnome.org/) applications, striving for elegant simplicity.
+The user interface is inspired by the design philosophy of [elementary OS](http://elementary.io/) and [Gnome](http://www.gnome.org/) applications, striving for elegant simplicity.

 ## Roadmap

-- ability to filter the to-do list by projects & context
 - "to-do list only" mode
+- Plugin support

 ## Potential Future Features